Author: Ken Hiu-Kan Ip, Medical Student, University of Auckland. Chief Editor: Dr Amanda Oakley, Dermatologist, Hamilton New Zealand. February 2014.

-Senile purpura is characterised by irregularly-shaped macules, 1 – 4 cm in diameter, that are dark purple in colour with well-defined margins.
-The lesions do not undergo the colour changes of a bruise and takes up to three weeks to resolve.
+Senile purpura is characterised by irregularly-shaped macules, 1 – 4 cm in diameter, that are dark purple with well-defined margins.
+The lesions do not undergo the colour changes of a bruise and take up to three weeks to resolve.

 The surrounding skin is typically thin, inelastic and pigmented in association with others signs of skin ageing and sun damage.